gemforce-team/gemforce/README.md

 ### Prebuilt recipes:

-If you are not interested in running the programs yourself, but you just want to know what the best recipes are you can find lots of precomputed recipes in the [results folder](results).
+If you are not interested in running the programs yourself, but you just want to know what the best recipes are you can find lots of precomputed recipes in the [results repository](https://github.com/gemforce-team/gem-recipes).

-More info on them can be found in the [results folder's README](results/#readme).
+More info on them can be found in the [results repository's README](https://github.com/gemforce-team/gem-recipes/#readme).

 ### Get gemforce: